nabekhan/musicmemorydocs/docs/method/interview.md

-# Interview Patient or Family
+# Interview
-## Conduct the Music & Memory Interview by Phone or Email
+## Conduct Interview of Family by Phone or Email
 The family member name and their phone number will be included in the Volunteer Resources Music & Memory referral sheet.
 Using the Fraser Health phone in the Volunteer Administration office follow the next six steps:

 Telephone Interview Process